Saturday, May 6, 2023

 Irmos.
 I have heard, O Lord, the mystery of your dispensation; I have meditated on your works and glorified your divinity.

-Set my heart free from oppressive pains, pure Virgin, and heal my body, which suffers from the unbearable flame of fevers.
+Deliver my heart from agonizing pains, pure Virgin, and heal my body, which suffers from the unbearable flame of fevers.

-Having been broken by sins, I am oppressed by many painful diseases; nevertheless, raise me up, O Maiden, and grant me healing.
+Having been crushed by sins, I have been afflicted by many painful diseases; nevertheless, raise me up, O Maiden, and grant me healing.

-With showers of divine kindness and with the sweetness of your goodness, sweeten the bitterness of my heart, O Virgin, for you are wont to be kind.
+With showers of divine kindness and with the sweetness of your goodness, sweeten the bitterness of my heart, O beneficent Maiden.

 Ode 5.